martian-cloud/tharsis-docs/docs/cli/tharsis/commands.md

 :::note
 Options, if any, **must** come before any arguments, they cannot be interchanged.

-Global options, options and arguments may not be necessary in some scenarios.
+Global options, command options and arguments may not be necessary in some scenarios.

 Commands shown on this page assume the user has exported the CLI's directory to PATH.
 See Getting Started [FAQ](intro.md#frequently-asked-questions-faq)
 :::